-The increase in charges for services is due to the increase in debt service assessments prepayments received in the current year.
+The decrease in charges for services is due to the debt service assessments prepayments received in the prior year.

-The increase in general government is related to the increase in engineering and legal fees in the current year.
+The decrease in general government is related to higher engineering and legal fees in the prior year.

-The increase in physical environment is related to the increase in landscape maintenance, reclaimed water, plant replacement and leased employee expenses in the current year.
+The decrease in physical environment is related to higher landscape maintenance, reclaimed water, plant replacement and leased employee expenses in the prior year.

-The decrease in conveyances in the current year is related to the completion of a major road improvement project that was conveyed to another governmental entity in the prior year.
+The increase in write-off of construction in progress in the current year is related to the completion of all projects in the prior year.